AaltoSciComp/scicomp-docs/triton/apps/importantnotes/resetconda.rst

    :class: toggle

    Sometimes it is necessary to reset your Conda configuration.
 So here are instructions on how to wipe all of your conda settings and existing environments.
 To be able to do so first activate conda.
-On Triton, by loading the miniconda environment:
+On Triton, by loading the mamba environment:

    .. code-block:: console

-      $ module load miniconda
+      $ module load mamba

    First, check where conda stores your environments: